 This is the best achievement test we offer, published in 2000 and featuring updated 2005 norms.
 This is the test you should use!
-Available in the Complete Battery Plus (Grades K-12) and the shorter, not easier Survey Plus (Grades 2-12) versions.
+Available in the Complete Battery (Grade K) and Complete Battery Plus (Grades 1-12) and the shorter, not easier Survey Plus (Grades 2-12) versions.
 Scored by Bayside with a computer report that includes Grade Equivalents, National Percentiles and Nationals Stanines.

 2) Postage to you is now FREE to VA & NC addresses, as long as there is at least a 3 week lead time between your order date and your testing week.
 For the other 48 states, and VA & NC orders with less than 3 weeks lead time, postage is $10 per order.
 As always, your early order puts you at the top of the shipping list for your preferred test week.

-4) Plus tests (except Spelling) may be omitted (as in the past) but now you save with a price reduction!
+4) Plus tests (except Spelling in NC) may be omitted, saving both time and money.
 Reading Vocabulary, Language Mechanics, Math Computation and Word Analysis (Grades 1-3) are the Plus tests.

 5) Traditional school Practice Exercises for CAT6 are no longer available, although we continue to offer the Helping Hand teacher guide pages.